danmoree/Studyon/README.md

 # Studyon

+> Note: Studyon is currently branded as **OnStudy** in the app.
+The name change reflects domain availability only; functionality remains the same.

 **Studyon** is the future of productive studying — built for students who want more focus, more progress, and a little more fun along the way. 🚀

 ## What is Studyon?